FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 4.

 ## Executive Summary
-This is a log monitor.
+This is a log monitor which works on the Linux operating system.
 It helps keeps track of the activity on a website through the use of logs.

 Log activity that is flagged as an indicator of compromsise results in a security notification.

-Notifications are important in mainting good security posture and gives visibility to what's happening to your assets.
+Notifications are important in mainting good security posture and gives visibility on what's happening to your assets.

 Building a Log monitoring solution is a very demanding endevour, many iterations will be required to acheive a full-bodied solution.
-Consult the recommendations found at the conclusion seciton and learn how adopting a SIEM may help your organization.
+Consult the recommendations found at the conclusion section and learn how adopting a SIEM may help your organization.

 ## Solutions Section (scripts & how they work)
 Please [watch the video demo](https://youtu.be/FeMmxXmpgfs) of this log monitoring project.